-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) b)) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? \boxtimes c) Conflict with any applicable habitat conservation plan or natural community conservation plan? \boxtimes a. - c.
+IX.
+L AND USE AND PLANNING.
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) b) ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? \boxtimes C) Conflict with any applicable habitat conservation plan or natural community conservation plan? \boxtimes a. - c.
 The project would not result in adverse land use impacts.
 The County has designated the site for agricultural development and, as proposed, the project is consistent with both the general plan designation and zoning.